marcpage/os/README.md

 Just run 'make'

 # TODO
-Need to add tests for AsymetricEncrypt, Environment, and MemoryMappedFile
+Need to add tests for AsymetricEncrypt and MemoryMappedFile